§22-3-30a. Blasting requirements; liability and civil penalties in the event of property damage.

-(b) If the division of environmental protection establishes after an inspection that a blast at a surface coal mine operation as defined by the provisions of subdivision (2), subsection (a), section thirteen-a of this article was not in compliance with the regulations governing blasting parameters and resulted in property damage to a protected structure, as defined in section twenty-two-a of this article, other than water wells, the following penalties shall be imposed for each permit area or contiguous permit areas where the blasting was out of compliance:
+(b) If the Department of Environmental Protection establishes after an inspection that a blast at a surface coal mine operation as defined by the provisions of subdivision (2), subsection (a), section thirteen-a of this article was not in compliance with the regulations governing blasting parameters and resulted in property damage to a protected structure, as defined in section twenty-two-a of this article, other than water wells, the following penalties shall be imposed for each permit area or contiguous permit areas where the blasting was out of compliance:

-(2) For the second offense and each subsequent offense within one year of the first offense, the surface mining operator shall be assessed a penalty of not less than five thousand dollars nor more than ten thousand dollars.
+(2) For the second offense and each subsequent offense within one year of the first offense, the surface mining operator shall be assessed a penalty of not less than $5,000 nor more than $10,000.

-(3) For the third offense and any subsequent offense within one year of the first offense, or for the failure to pay any assessment set forth within a reasonable time established by the director, the surface mining operator's permit is subject to an immediate issuance of a cessation order, as set out in section sixteen of this article.
-The cessation order shall only be released upon written order of the director of the division of environmental protection when the following conditions have been met:
+(3) For the third offense and any subsequent offense within one year of the first offense, or for the failure to pay any assessment set forth within a reasonable time established by the secretary, the surface mining operator's permit is subject to an immediate issuance of a cessation order, as set out in section sixteen of this article.
+The cessation order shall only be released upon written order of the secretary of the Department of Environmental Protection when the following conditions have been met:

-(A) A written plan has been established and filed with the director assuring that additional violations will not occur;
+(A) A written plan has been established and filed with the secretary assuring that additional violations will not occur;

 (B) The permittee has provided compensation for the property damages or the assurance of adequate compensation for the property damages that have occurred; and